kuleuven/iRODS-User-Training/03_ManGO_Portal_Handson_User-Training.md

 In this exercise, you will use the files patient1.csv and anonymized.csv from data/lifescience.

-- Make a collection called 'lifescience' in your home and upload both files to it.
+- Make a collection called 'lifescience' and upload both files to it.
-- Give your group read access to the collection lifescience, recursively.
+- Give one of your groups read access to the collection lifescience, recursively.
 - Oh no, we forgot something!
 While the data in anonymized.csv is anonymized, the other file contains sensitive data!
   Remove the read permissions for the group from patient1.csv.
-- Later, your colleagues mention they need to upload some new files to the lifescience collection.
+- Later, some colleagues mention they need to upload some new files to the lifescience collection.
-  Give your group write access to the lifescience collection (without changing the permissions of anonymized.csv and patient1.csv)
+  Give another group write access to the lifescience collection (without changing the permissions of anonymized.csv and patient1.csv)

 **Exercise 4: working with metadata**